What is the ACEC Life/Health Trust?

 At the same time you are not exposed to any more risk compared to a fully insured plan.
 The Select plan uses the Aetna POS II provider network which is one of the largest national PPO networks and also competitive for firms with employees in multiple states.

 The plan offers transparency to claims with in the plan so you know exactly how it’s performing month by month.
 Included with the Select plan is a subscription to Healthiest You which means free tele-medicine for all your employees 24/7, 365 days a year.
 This includes getting prescriptions over the phone.
 The select plan is best for groups with 20-100 employees.

 Advantage Plan: The third and final medical plan option through the trust is called the Advantage plan.
 The Advantage plan is essentially just stop-loss coverage to be used in your existing self-funded solution or to go self-funded for the first time.
 The great thing about the advantage plan is there is very little disruption to employees.
 It can be used with your medical network and TPA (third party administrator) of choice.

 Rate increases are limited to a certain threshold year over year and there are no lasers after the first year.
 Self-insured firms know this is extremely valuable.
 The advantage plan is available to employer groups with 100+ employees.

 Besides low rates and quality coverage just what are you getting with this large employer group plan?

 Well, to start, it’s available for all employer sizes – all the way down to 2 employees.
-In states like CA, where small groups (1-100 employees) have to succumb to age-banded rates, it is a game changer.
+In states like California, where small groups (1-100 employees) have to succumb to age-banded rates, it is a game changer.
 You have access to tiered rates where there is one set “employee rate”.
 Here’s some potential scenarios that show how it works for engineering firms.